• Skip to primary navigation

 fresh basil in an ice cube tray with olive oil

-Some years I have a huge crop and I freeze more basil than I have ice cube trays for.
-Just store the basil ice cubes in freezer bags and try to keep the cubes in a single layer and keep it flat in the freezer.
-This makes it easier to use when you are trying to break off a cube to add to your sauces and soups.
+Some years, I have a huge crop, and I freeze more basil than I have ice cube trays for.
+Just store the basil ice cubes in freezer bags and try to keep the cubes in a single layer and keep them flat in the freezer.
+This makes it easier to use when trying to break off a cube to add to your sauces and soups.
 This is my favorite way of preserving my basil plant leaves so I have the taste of fresh herbs in the winter.

 FAQs